 Desert gardening can be a beautiful way to display interesting plants among rocks and stones.
 Desert plants can be flowering and they can have interesting foliage, don’t discount them easily.
-These are completely different looking plants which you can see in May!
+These are completely different-looking plants which you can see in May!
 Most of these desert plants you can see in Arizona.
 Let’s go to find out desert plants names and pictures.

 Blue phacelia, Phacelia distans, is also known as scorpionweed and wild heliotrope.
 It has fern-like leaves that are green and bell-like blue flowers.
 Flowers will bloom from February to June.
 The plant will get 1 to 3 feet tall and will resemble the tail of a scorpion with the shape.